 - Walkability score, which means what you can get to without the use of motorized transportation

 - Condition of sidewalks, street lamps and roads

 - Days on market: how long properties generally sit on the market before being sold

 Keep in mind, however, that the things you want to look for in a neighborhood is different if you expect to fix and flip a property or rent one out as either a vacation rental or long term rental.
 For example, a quiet street might be more desirable for a long term renter but an Airbnb guest might want a busy street that’s closer to the action.

 4. Find a Lender & Get a Preapproval Letter

 Now you have put some feelers out there, found some pre foreclosure leads, and researched the neighborhood, you want to know how much property you can afford.
 A pre approval letter will give you your max borrowing amount, and from there you can decide on your budget.

 Of course, you don’t have to buy a house for the full amount of the pre approval letter.
 It’s meant to represent your max borrowing amount and you can use it to set your own house budget.
-A pre approval letter not only sets your max borrowing amount, but it lets the seller know that you’re a serious, qualified buyer, and most realtors and agents won’t even work with you without a preapproval letter.
+A pre approval letter not only sets your max borrowing amount, but it lets the seller know that you’re a serious, qualified buyer, and most real estate agents and agents won’t even work with you without a preapproval letter.

 You can find a loan through the following:

 - A permanent loan through a bank or credit union where you already have a relationship